kmashour/I-Love-Shawerma/1-Rough-Notes/Dockers commands.md

 ==docker container run -it python /bin/bash== run python container with the bash command not python 3

-now python3 is sub process from parent process which is bash so by exiting we return to bash since we didn't exit the parent process bin
+now python3 is sub process from parent process which is bash so by exiting we return to bash sre.

+There is a docker image that has an os in it, it then uses guacamole to serve the desktop through the browser.

+You can probably find it doing a searchince we didn't exit the parent process bin
 - docker container rm id1 id2 id3 or name
 - docker  image rm python fedora  or id